Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The Land Code sets a specific category of land that can be used for communications, radio, television and informatics services.
 Federal and municipal land can be leased for the construction and exploitation of communications network infrastructure.
 The terms for granting such rights are set in the Land Code and city planning regulations.
 The Land Code also contains rules on the establishment and recordation of easements on lands where telecoms infrastructure is located and way-leave rights for the purposes of exploitation and repair.

 Are infrastructure sharing agreements among operators popular and/or encouraged by the regulatory authorities?
 Which infrastructure sharing structures/agreements are commonly used?
 Do any regulations apply?

 Until 2013, infrastructure sharing in Russia was limited to passive infrastructure sharing due to certain technical requirements set in the applicable regulation.
 Those limitations were lifted in 2013 and Russian telecoms operators have since been encouraged to share active and passive infrastructure.
-Amendments setting the terms of technical interconnection and the joint use of certain elements of infrastructure were introduced via a number of Ministry for Connection and Mass Communications orders between 2014 and 2016.
+Amendments setting the terms of technical interconnection and the joint use of certain elements of infrastructure were introduced via a number of Ministry for Digital Development, Connection and Mass Communications orders between 2014 and 2016.
 The existing regulation allows for the joint ownership of frequencies and the joint certification of radio electronic equipment and high-frequency devices.
 However, in practice, major wireless operators are not usually eager to share infrastructure due to the fact that:

 - their existing networks cover the same geographic territories; and